BERNINA EXPRESS

 panoramic view windows.
 The full rail trip takes about 3 and a half hours.

-No meals are served on the train.
-With a Swiss Pass or Eurail Pass only
+through on regular intervals.
+With a Swiss Pass or Eurail Pass only a

-a reservation fee is needed for the Bernina Express. © Bargain
+fee is needed for the

 Travel Europe